 This is the current state of my modular synthesizer.

-And here are just a handful of the sounds it makes:
+And here are some sounds it makes:

 WHAT IS A MODULAR?